SNHD-Development/FormSchemaRender/README.md

     - Adding Ability to have custom form within any buttons.
     - Adding FileRepository type.
 Currently will show only on Read Mode.
     - Adding "UpdateOnReadMode" key in "Options" to allow simple field update on read mode.
+    - Not Autoset the date to today date if there is no value in edit mode

 * 0.1.7
     - Sort Select by Values if the values are object